zephyrproject-rtos/zephyr/doc/guides/tracing/index.rst

 Future LTTng Inspiration
 ========================

-Currently, the middle-layer provided here is quite simple and bare-bones, and needlessly copied from Zephyr's Segger SystemView debug module.
+Currently, the top-layer provided here is quite simple and bare-bones, and needlessly copied from Zephyr's Segger SystemView debug module.

-For an OS like Zephyr, it would make sense to draw inspiration from Linux's LTTng and change the middle-layer to serialize to the same format.
+For an OS like Zephyr, it would make sense to draw inspiration from Linux's LTTng and change the top-layer to serialize to the same format.
 Doing this would enable direct reuse of TraceCompass' canned analyses for Linux.
 Alternatively, LTTng-analyses in TraceCompass could be customized to Zephyr.
 It is ongoing work to enable TraceCompass